Find Disability Images for Inclusive Visual Designs

 Copyright 2020 coscaron / Photocase.com, all rights reserved

-And the disability representation needs to be as wide as possible: a wheelchair user, handicap people, sign language speakers, people with down syndrome and other learning disabilities, cerebral palsy and physical disability in general, plus what they call “invisible disabilities” such as deafness, low vision, mental health issues and the like.
+And the disability representation needs to be as wide as possible: wheelchair users, handicapped people, sign language speakers, people with Down syndrome and other learning disabilities, cerebral palsy and physical disability in general, plus what they call “invisible disabilities” such as deafness, low vision, mental health issues and the like.
 And let's not forget to include photos of women.
 The representation needs to be honest and body image positive, regardless of the subjects' specific disability and socioeconomic status.

 Great non-lifestyle photos on this topic integrate elements of accessibility in everyday life settings: a wheelchair, crutches, screen readers, hearing aids… you get the idea.

-And most of all, portraits that show happiness, joy, companionship.
+And most of all, portraits that show happiness, joy, and companionship.

-The picture above that shows a young man with a prosthetic leg working on a woodwork workshop, is a perfect example of an authentic image with a disability concept.
+The picture above, which shows a young man with a prosthetic leg working in a woodwork workshop, is a perfect example of an authentic image with a disability concept.

 To sum it up: Real people with real disabilities in everyday life situations.
-Those are the kind of images of people with disabilities you need to pick, and the kind of inclusion image an artist needs to create.
+Those are the kinds of images of people with disabilities you need to pick and the kind of inclusion image an artist needs to create.

 Best Sources for Positive Inclusion Images